 It’s important to always consult your doctor when these considerations apply, but there are still many different forms of exercise that can bring benefits without health complications.
 Adaptive sports are an excellent choice for people with disabilities, and joining a local rec league is the perfect way to meet new people.
 (That’s especially important if most of your friends are still living addicted lives).

-Gardening is low-impact, adaptable exercise that often comes with delicious results — if you choose to grow fruit or vegetables, you’ll have the added health benefit of a more nutritious diet.
+Gardening is low-impact, an adaptable exercise that often comes with delicious results — if you choose to grow fruit or vegetables, you’ll have the added health benefit of a more nutritious diet.
 If you’re a parent or grandparent, you might discover that you can get plenty of exercise by playing in the backyard with the kids.
 Even taking the dog for a walk or to the dog park can get you outside and active, and all the better if you bring a friend and get some social time, too.

 If your circumstances are particularly complex, you can work with your physician or a specialist to find an exercise routine that’s right for you.
-It might take some strategy, but in the end you’ll find an activity that works your body, relaxes your mind, and gives you something to look forward to.
+It might take some strategy, but in the end, you’ll find an activity that works your body, relaxes your mind, and gives you something to look forward to.

 Incorporating Healthy Habits